 What about HPV vaccines?

-There currently are three HPV vaccines available in the U.S. The vaccines can be used with females and males ages 9-26.
+Vaccination can help protect both males and females from HPV and the disease that are associated with it—like cervical cancer and genital warts.
+HPV vaccines are for both females and males ages 9-26.
 Since the vaccine was first offered in 2007, studies have shown that HPV infection rates for the types of HPV the vaccine have dropped 56% in teenage girls ages 14-19.
-Vaccination can help protect both males and females from HPV.
 Here are some facts:

 - It is best to get vaccinated against HPV before you start having sex.

 - Studies show that the vaccines are almost 100% effective at blocking the two HPV types most commonly found with cervical cancers.